Michaelmw17/MIchaelmw17.github.io/README.md

 ## Portfolio Update

-As a type of user, I want to perform Dark-mode Portfolio Update task so that I can achieve some goals and a career change.
+As a type of user, I want to perform the task of improving my portfolio and adding some nice features such as a clock within a carousel containing contact information for easy access and  Dark-mode, New fonts and more responsiveness to the experience section  Portfolio Update task so that I can achieve some goals and a career change.

 ### Contents